 -

-Its mission : ensuring a healthy life for all residents in the Sultanate of Oman
+Mission : To secure a comprehensive and healthy life for all residents of the Sultanate of Oman.

 -